ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 ### `build:dist`

-Creates the `NPM` and browser builds which can be loaded into an editor using TODO: LINK/NEW GUIDE??.
+Creates npm and browser builds of your plugin.
+These builds can be added to the editor by following the TODO: LINK/NEW GUIDE??.

 Examples: